 · Protecting Customer Data

-So, focus on averting cyber-attacks and ensure the safety of customer data by implementing data security measures.
+So, focusing on averting cyber-attacks ensures the safety of customer data by implementing data security measures.
 You can use one of the best data integration platforms available in the market to make your work easier.
-These data integration tools have the right features available to make integrations easier by cleansing and transforming data on a staging area.
+These data integration tools have the right features to make integrations easier by cleansing and transforming data on a staging area.

 Application of Customer Integration

 Customer integration can benefit various business departments, such as: